My Health and Ayurveda

 THREE CONCEPTS CENTRAL TO BREATHWORKS

 1) Ancient cultures considered breath to be Life.
-Note the Latin root 'spir' in the word respiration is the same root for the word spirit.
+Note that the Latin root 'spir' in the word respiration is the same root in the word spirit.

 Consider also the notion of Prana from Vedic thought and the concept of Chi from Chinese thinkers.
 Breath is Life.

 3) The body's urge for emptiness is a principle recognized as natural in Ayurveda.
 (As well, Ayurveda recognizes the body's urge for fullness.)
-We hear from Ayurveda the recommendation to evacuate the bowel first thing in the morning.
+The recommendation is to evacuate the bowel first thing in the morning.
 Also, a complete evacuation of the bladder is a must.
-A complete evacuation of the lungs is equally important - the lungs release toxicity.
+A complete evacuation of the lungs is equally important as the lungs release toxicity.
 If this toxicity remains in the lower lungs and is not released, what happens to it?
+See above.

 Go to my Amazon page